sarahfeuz/earthquake_volcano_dashboard/README.md

-# Earthquake visualization pipeline with streaming and historical data
+# Earthquake Visualization Pipeline with Streaming and Historical Data

-An earthquake‑focused visualization pipeline that combines real‑time streaming with historical data.
-It implements the medallion architecture on Delta Lake (stored on MinIO) and uses Kafka for streaming USGS earthquake events into Spark, which powers an interactive dashboard.
+A comprehensive earthquake and volcano monitoring pipeline that combines real-time streaming with historical data analysis.
+The system implements the medallion architecture on Delta Lake (stored on MinIO) and uses Kafka for streaming USGS earthquake events and NASA EONET volcano data into Spark, which powers an interactive dashboard.
 Historical datasets are curated in Bronze/Silver/Gold Delta tables to enable trend analysis alongside live updates.

 ## Architecture Overview

 This pipeline implements a modern data architecture with:

 - **Delta Lake**: ACID transactions, schema enforcement, and time travel on top of MinIO
 - **Kafka**: Real-time streaming with topic-based messaging
 - **Medallion Architecture**: Bronze → Silver → Gold data layers
-- **Spark**: Distributed data processing
+- **Spark**: Distributed data processing with standalone cluster
 - **MinIO**: S3-compatible object storage
+- **Apache Airflow**: Workflow orchestration and monitoring
+- **PostgreSQL**: Airflow metadata database
 - **Real-time Streaming**: Earthquake and volcano event processing with live analytics

 ##  Data Flow